 AppSignal uses Ecto’s Telemetry instrumentation to gain information about queries ran in your app by attaching a handler that gets called whenever a query is executed.

-To get this to work, you attach the handler manually when starting your app’s supervisor.
+:ecto_repos configuration, you can attach a handler manually when starting your app’s supervisor.
 In most applications, this is done in your application’s

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 def start(_type, _args) do children = [ AppsignalPhoenixExample.Repo, AppsignalPhoenixExampleWeb.Endpoint ] :telemetry.attach( "appsignal-ecto", [:appsignal_phoenix_example, :repo, :query], &Appsignal.Ecto.handle_event/4, nil ) opts = [strategy: :one_for_one, name: AppsignalPhoenixExample.Supervisor] Supervisor.start_link(children, opts) end